kentcdodds/kentcdodds.com/README.md

 If you have a remix license, then make sure you run install with `REMIX_REGISTRY_TOKEN` env variable set.

+There is an `.env.example` file located in the root of this project.
+Rename it to `.env`, and adjust the values before you start the app.

 If you do not have a remix license, you will not be able to install dependencies and run the project locally.
 However, you _can_ work on the frontend components in the `storybook` directory.
 See `storybook/README.md` for more information.